rchain/rchain/docs/rholang/rholangtut.md

 which means that our hash and signature match with public key.

-If we for example pass in corrupted hash (the change is emphasized with ** - 71 changed to 61):
+If we for example pass in a corrupted hash (the change is emphasized with ** - 71 changed to 61):
 ```
 new x in {
    @"ed25519Verify"!("a6da46a1dc7ed**61**5d4cd6472a736249a4d11142d160dbef9f20ae493de908c4e".hexToBytes(), "d0a909078ce8b8706a641b07a0d4fe2108064813ce42009f108f89c2a3f4864aa1a510d6dfccad3b62cd610db0bfe82bcecb08d813997fa7df14972f56017e0b".hexToBytes(),"288755c48c3951f89c5f0ffe885088dc0970fd935bc12adfdd81f81bb63d6219".hexToBytes(), *x) |